telerik/blazor-docs/components/grid/editing/overview.md

 * `Value` - specific to [InCell editing]({%slug components/grid/editing/incell%}) - indicates what is the new value the user changed when updating data.

 You can initiate editing or inserting of an item from anywhere on the page (buttons outside of the grid, or components in a column template) through the [grid state]({%slug grid-state%}#initiate-editing-or-inserting-of-an-item).

+## Example

+The example below shows how you can handle the events the grid exposes, so you can Create, Update or Delete records in your data source and the view model.

 >tip The grid events use `EventCallback` and can be syncrhonous or asynchronous.
 The example below shows async versions, and the signature for synchronous events is `void <MethodName>(GridCommandEventArgs args)`.